 10. Free consultation.
 Nurses collaborate with doctors.
 So when a nurse needs some health advice, ‘Hi doc, I think I’m not feeling well; what is the best medication you prescribe for a headache?’
 No need for clinic consultation at all.

 9. Nurses know how to hit a lot of birds with one stone.
 They run the hospital like supernatural creatures: answering the phone, while making NCP, while signing the medication sheet, while observing the cardiac rhythm at the monitor.

 8. You’ve got to chance to meet different people from all walks of life.
 You’ll not only know the history of their disease, and sometimes you’ll get the chance to know their life stories.

 7. When the patient calls you by your first name.
 A nurse takes care of different strangers every day, and sometimes they may not be able to recall the people they have taken care of.
 But for patients?
 They will always remember their favorite nurses, for a lifetime.

-6. Gaining patient’s trust.
-Wearing your nurse’s uniform entitles you to become patient’s advocate.
-The moment a patient walks into hospital doors, they rely their lives to nurse’s care.
+6. Gaining the patient’s trust.
+Wearing your nurse’s uniform entitles you to become a patient’s advocate.
+The moment a patient walks into hospital doors, they rely on their lives to nurse’s care.

 5. To witness the journey of individuals across the lifespan.
 Nurses are witnesses of a baby’s first cry and the patient’s last breath.
 They are the ones who hold a patient’s hand during delivery or during their dying moments.
 They are there while patients fight against death and disease.
 As they vowed to serve, nurses will always be there for better or for worse, for richer, for poorer, in sickness and in health, even in your deathbed.